torressa/cspy/docs/how_to.rst

         def REF_CUSTOM(cumulative_res, edge):
         	new_res = array(cumulative_res)
-        	# your filtering criteria that changes the elements of arr
+        	# your filtering criteria that changes the elements of new_res
         	# For example:
         	head_node, tail_node = edge[0:2]
         	if head_node != tail_node:
         		new_res[0] = 0
         	else:
         		new_res[0] = new_res[0] + 1
-        	return arr
+        	return new_res

 Your custom REF can then be passed with this format, into the algorithm of choice using the ``REF`` argument (see individual algorithms for details).
 Note that for the :class:`BiDirectional` algorithm, due to the properties of the algorithm, if you want to use this feature, you have to pass two custom REFs: one for the forward search and one for the backward search.
 Where the backward REF has to be the inverse of the forward REF, otherwise the algorithm will not return a meaningful path (`Tilk et al 2017`_).